KnowageLabs/Knowage-Documentation/functionalities-guide/basic-data-access/index.rst

 CKAN integration
 ~~~~~~~~~~~~~~~~

-Thanks to CKAN integration you can easily access to datasets published in the World Wide Web (e.g. datahub.io, data.gov, data.lab.fiware.org, dati.gov.it, and more).
+Thanks to CKAN integration it is easy to have access to datasets published in the World Wide Web (e.g. datahub.io, data.gov, data.lab.fiware.org, dati.gov.it, and more).
 Indeed, CKAN is the world’s leading open-source data portal platform.
 It is a powerful data management system that makes data accessible by providing tools to streamline publishing, sharing, finding and using data.
 CKAN is addressed to data publishers (national and regional governments, companies and organizations) who want to make their data open and available.
 So you can search and handle open data in a self-service manner.

 .. warning::
       **CKAN Datasets**

       CKAN datasets can be divided into four main categories: “Public”, “Organization private”, “Acquired”, “User private”.
-You can download and use only the datasets having a **Public** category.
+Remember to download and use only the datasets having a **Public** category.

 CKAN datasets access method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To start using CKAN datasets inside Knowage suite, go to the **CKAN Dataset** tab in the “Dataset” subsection of “Data” section under “My Workspace”.
-As shown in figure below, choose from the combobox the repository that you are interested in and then click on the repository name to access it.
+As shown in figure below,the user has to choose the repository from the combobox and then click on the repository name to access it.

 .. figure:: media/image16.png